vinrata/instagram-clone/README.md

 <br>

 ### Fully Functional on Mobile
-The GIF below shows the mobile functionality of the app.
 <img src ="mobileUploading.gif" />
 <br>

 ### Comments Stored In Database
 Firebase allows for real-time updating in the database everytime a new comment is made on a post.
-The GIF below shows a new comment being made and the database updates in real-time.
+This GIF shows a new comment being made and the database updates in real-time.

 <img src="commnetsInDatabase.gif" />